 Who Should Get Dental Sealants?

-Smiles R Us dentistry suggests that children should opt for dental sealant treatment as soon as their permanent molars grow in.
-It is best to prevent bacteria and tooth decay as soon as possible, before they can attack the new teeth.
+Smiles R Us Dentistry suggests that children should opt for dental sealant treatment as soon as their permanent molars grow in.
+It’s best to prevent bacteria and tooth decay as soon as possible, before they can attack the new teeth.

 Young children, ages 6-12, could get dental sealants on their “6 and 12 year molars.”
 Some young adults that are prone to decay may also opt to get their teeth sealed.

 While sealants help prevent tooth decay and other dental conditions, they are never an alternative to other forms of preventative measures like fluoride toothpaste, mouth wash, brushing teeth, and flossing.
 Dental sealants act more like a supplementary preventative care treatment.
 They work with other treatments to promote good oral hygiene.